corigne/corigne/README.md

-## Nathan Jodoin
+# Nathan Jodoin
-### Bio
+## Bio
 - 👀 I'm currently a 3rd year Computer Science Major, Japanese Langue Minor student.
-- 🌱 I’m currently learning data structures and fundamentals of computing systems.
+- 🌱 ... learning data structures and fundamentals of computing systems.
-- 💞️ My current language of choice is C++, but I have knowledge in C and Java as well.
+- 💞️ Language of choice is C++, and I have knowledge in C and Java as well.
 I am always looking to expand my horizons.

-### Contact
+## Contact
 If you would like me to contribute to your project, please forward inquiries to ![nathanjodoin@gmail.com](mailto:nathanjodoin@gmail.com) with details.
 Thanks!

 <!---